sergiomercado19/fotower-gallery/README.md

 ### Template

+*NOTE: This section is not required to deploy this project, however, it's just here for completeness.*

 A template project can be created by simply executing the following command on the folder you want to set as the root of your serverless application:

 ```script